kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ### Which Filter Types Are Legal Pre-Routing

-Only two of the eight `HTTPRouteFilter` variants are permitted in a `httpFilters` list.
+Only a subset of the `HTTPRouteFilter` variants are permitted in an `httpFilters` list.
 The bar for admission is deliberately narrow: a variant earns a slot only if it can produce a **dynamic** signal — one computed from the request itself or from a call to a per-request external